Ambiyang/Python/Django/mysite/Readme.txt

-This is a sample of simple shopping site made by Django sqlitestudio-3.1.0 is the database tool used in this app in order to run this app you may need to install Django using cmd: pip install Django
+This is a sample of simple shopping site made by Django sqlitestudio-3.1.0 is the database tool used in this app To run this app you may need to install Django using cmd: pip install Django